platelk/cameleon.dart/README.md

 A young software developper, who loved dart.

 ### Information
-Acutaly this library is developped by myself, if you have any idea, amelioration, bug, ... do not hesitate to contact me G+ : [+Kevin PLATEL](https://plus.google.com/+KévinPlatel) Mail : [Kevin PLATEL](platel.kevin@gmail.com)
+Acutaly this library is developped by myself, if you have any idea, amelioration, bug, ... do not hesitate to contact me.
+G+ : [+Kevin PLATEL](https://plus.google.com/+KévinPlatel)
+Mail : [Kevin PLATEL](platel.kevin@gmail.com)